 - iPhone 5

-That means that, at least at the time of writing, Apple is still fully supporting the iPhone 5s (2013) and 5c (2013) and all iPhones that followed them, and even the iPhone 4s (2011) and iPhone 5 (2012) get some form of support.
+That means that, at least at the time of writing, Apple is still fully supporting the iPhone 5s (2013) and all iPhones that followed it, and even the iPhone 4s (2011) and iPhone 5 (2012) may support if Apple has access to parts.
 Not bad for phones that launched almost a decade ago.

 You may also be interested to learn how long Apple supports Macs for.